alpha731/alpha731/README.md

-- 👋 Hi, I’m @alpha731
+- 👋 Hi, I’m Duliqiang, love building using AI.
-- 👀 I’m interested in machine learning.
-- 🌱 I’m currently learning everything.
-- 💞️ I’m looking to collaborate on machine learning projects.
-- 📫 Reach me by liqiang.du@outlook.com
+- 📫 Reach me by liqiang.du@outlook.com if you have any thoughts.

 <!---
 alpha731/alpha731 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.